fieldtrip/website/development/project/cleanup_private_functions.md

 {% include /shared/development/warning.md %}

-# cleanup the functions in the private folders
+# Cleanup the functions in the private folders

-functions that according to _mydepfun_ are not called by any other functio
+Functions that according to _mydepfun_ are not called by any other function:

     nonused =